Zhong-Lab-UCSD/HiCtool/tutorial/normalization-matrix-balancing.md

                                                      save_each_matrix=False,
                                                      save_tab=True)
 ```
-It is possible also to use a custom species (see API documentation).
-Note that the global matrix will be saved as default using a compressed format but **to normalize the data using Hi-Corrector a tab separated format is required**.
+It is possible also to use a custom species (see [API documentation](https://sysbio.ucsd.edu/public/rcalandrelli/HiCtool_API_documentation.pdf)).
+Note that the global matrix will be saved as default using a compressed format ([see here for more details](/tutorial/HiCtool_compressed_format.md)), but **to normalize the data using Hi-Corrector a tab separated format is required**.
 The parameter ``save_tab`` set as ``True`` will save the global contact matrix in tab separated format, and this will be the input file to the normalization algorithm of Hi-Corrector.
 Besides the global contact matrix file, another file named **info.txt** will be saved.
 This contains information that are required to be inserted as Hi-Corrector input as well.

 ## 3. Normalizing the global contact matrix